jhudsy/turboworkoutDSL/README.md

 |`description:` | "A description"|
 |`fileName:` | "blah.mrc"|

+## Note
+The DSL is actually Ruby code, so you should avoid using words such as "if", "while", "for", "def" and "end".

 ## Example

 As a warm-up, the following example  ramps up from 40 to 80% FTP power over 8 minutes, followed by 60 seconds at 35% power, two 20 second sprints at 150% FTP with 40 second rest, and another minute at 35%.
 The main session then starts with  a 3 minute isolated leg interval session, before jumping into three sets of high RPM work (varying between 100 and 110 rpm) at 80-85% FTP, with a two minute rest between sets.
 Finally, there's a 10 minute cool down, ramping from 70 to 40% FTP.